haowulab/haowulab.github.io/pages/bio.md

 I worked as a scientific software engineer at The Jackson Laboratory](http://www.jax.org). in [Dr. Gary Churchill's statistical genetics group](https://www.jax.org/research-and-faculty/research-labs/the-churchill-lab).
 I learnt a lot in those four
 years through my work, and was exposed to the fancinating world of genetic and genomic research.
 I developed and co-developed
-several software packages for QTL mapping and gene expression microarray data analysis.
+several software packages for QTL mapping and gene expression microarray data analysis during that time.
 See <a href="software.html">Software page</a> for details.
 I became a senior software engineer in early
 2005 and felt the learning curve was saturated as a scientific programmer.
 I had an urge to go back to graduate school and